sixeyed/dak4.net/slides/sections/intro-workshop.md

 Now run a script to make sure everything is up to date.

-_Open a PowerShell prompt from the start menu and run:_
+_Open a PowerShell (or Windows Terminal) prompt from the start menu and run:_

 ```
 cd $env:workshop